danzanzibar/space-rocks/README.txt

        "behaviours":

-       This subpackage has all the actual behaviours.
+       This sub package has all the actual behaviours.
 'SteeringBehaviour' and its subclass, 'SingleTargetSteeringBehaviour' provide abstract classes for the rest of the behaviours to subclass.
 In coding all the behaviours from the text, there was also a multi target abstract class but I have removed all unnecessary classes from